 The public market investor does not pay fees directly to the private equity firm or developer.
 Instead, they indirectly absorb the costs incurred in the form of a higher-priced investment.
 In other words, they pay a public market premium — a 20% to 30% markup for the efficiency and liquidity of the public markets.

 Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed its company, Invitation Homes, a portfolio of single family rental homes, on the New York Stock Exchange.
 Share prices of Invitation Homes rose and returns fell immediately upon moving from the private to the public market.
 Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased it on the private market due to the liquidity premium.

 In general, markets favor investors earlier in the value chain.
-While the Vanguard REIT ETF offers investors wide exposure to multi-billion dollar REITs mostly comprising mature real estate, those same investors are positioned to reap the least reward in the public market arrangement.
+While VNQ offers investors wide exposure to multi-billion dollar REITs mostly comprising mature real estate, those same investors are positioned to reap the least reward in the public market arrangement.

 The Fundrise Approach

 Where public market investments rely on several financial organizations to perform various services from acquisition and development to offering diversified portfolios of REITs, Fundrise uses technology to consolidate these functions and reduce the number of intermediaries in the value chain.